adammessinger/jQuery.deferredEach/README.md

   .always(takeBow);
 ```

+###Progress Callbacks

-* `.progress()` callbacks get passed a decimal representation of how much of the
+`.progress()` callbacks get passed the following numeric arguments:

+* `amount_done`: A decimal representation of how much of the work has been
-  work has been completed on each iteration.
-For example, processing an object with
+completed on each iteration.
+* `count`: The integer count of last-processed item in the collection. **Unlike
+an array index, `count` starts at 1 rather than 0.**
+* `length`: The length of the collection being processed.

-  four properties would run your progress callback four times with 0.25, 0.5, 0.75,
+Processing an object with four properties would run your progress callback
-  and finally 1 as the argument.
+four times with the following arguments

+1. `0.25, 1, 4`
+2. `0.5, 2, 4`
+3. `0.75, 3, 4`
+4. `1, 4, 4`

+You can, for example, update a progress bar using only the `amount_done`, or do
+something specific when the process begins or ends by checking `count === 1` or
+`count === length`.

+###Completion Callbacks

-* Completion callbacks like `.done()` and the first (or only) function passed to
+Completion callbacks like `.done()` and the first (or only) function passed to
 `.then()` get the array or object you're iterating over as their argument,
 similar to how `$.each()` returns the object it was used to iterate over.
 This
 returned object or array will include any alterations that your processing
 callback made on each iteration.

 ##Disclaimer